mdarche/maker-ui/packages/elements-ui/README.md

 # Elements UI

+> This project is in an early stage and lacks a complete documentation.
+A robust demo, docs site, and example projects are in development and expected to be completed in March 2020.

+> If you arrived here from the Gatsby Theme Store, Gatsby Theme Elements v1.0.7 is still available for download, but it will be deprecated with the next stable release of Elements UI.

 Build React apps with a responsive layout system powered by [Theme UI](https://theme-ui.com/).

 Elements UI helps you design accessible, responsive page templates that can be customized in an infinite number of ways.
 Use Elements to quickly deploy a polished site layout so you can focus on developing great content or adding new integrations to your site.